stephenredfield/InstructorResources/DayInTheLife.md

 ## Continuous Student Engagement

-[Online Presence](OnlinePresence.html) has been shown to increase both student success and student satisfaction, and is vital to our success individually and as a Program.
+[Instructor Presence](InstructorPresence.html) has been shown to increase both student success and student satisfaction, and is vital to our success individually and as a Program.

 Methods include: